charonn0/BaseConversion/README.md

 ##Limitations
 * Negative numbers are not supported.
 All conversions use `UInt64`.
-* Exceptionally large numbers (2^63 or greater) may not convert properly due to arithmetic overflow.
+* Exceptionally large numbers (`&h8fffffffffffffff` or greater) will not convert properly due to arithmetic overflow.